akmaz/eBayProject/README.md

 Developed page objects:
 * Header Component - the header of the eBay page
-* Footer Component - the footer for subpages such as Cart Page
+* Footer Component - the footer (version for subpages such as Cart Page)
 * Cart Page - eBay subpage that displays your cart
 * Item Listed Component - small boxes displaying individual items on Search page